Informed

 D&O and Financial Institutions

-From class actions to modern slavery, we offer our international experts’ predictions on the opportunities and challenges that the directors & officers and financial institutions market may face in the coming year and beyond.
+From shareholder activism to litigation funding, we offer our international experts’ predictions on the opportunities and challenges that the directors & officers and financial institutions market may face in the coming year and beyond.

 D&O and Financial Institutions predictions